CCBR/HowTos/docs/UCSC/1_creating_inputs.md

 ## Generating Inputs
-In order to use the genomic broswer features, sample files must be created.
+In order to use the genomic browser features, sample files must be created.

 ### Individual sample files
 For individual samples, where peak density is to be observed, bigwig formatted files must be generated.
 If using the CCBR pipelines these are automatically generated as outputs of the pipeline (`WORKDIR/results/bigwig`).
 In many cases, scaling or normalization of bigwig is required to visualize multiple samples in comparison with each other.
 See various [deeptools](https://deeptools.readthedocs.io/en/develop/content/tools/bamCompare.html?highlight=normalizeUsing#read-coverage-normalization-options) options for details/ideas.
 If not using CCBR pipelines, example code is provided below for the file generation.
 ```
-modue load ucsc
+module load ucsc

 fragments_bed="/path/to/sample1.fragments.bed"
 bw="/path/to/sample1.bigwig"